cgoern/fettenkett-web/README.md

 # fettenkett

 fettenkett is a web application designed to help cyclists keep track of their bicycle maintenance.
-By connecting to your Strava account, Fettenkett Web can monitor the distance traveled by your selected bicycle and create maintenance reminders for individually selected parts of the bicycle.
+By connecting to your Strava account, fettenkett can monitor the distance traveled by your selected bicycle and create maintenance reminders for individually selected parts of the bicycle.

 ## Features